James-VT/MS1_Handleigh_Hall/README.md

 * ### Text boxes -
     * The boxes of text on each page allow users to learn the information they need.
 They also allow to site owners to provide a mix of text and images to communicate what Handleigh Hall is and answer the most commonly-sought bits of information by a visitor.

+* ### Footer -
+    * Conforming to convention, the footer contains some of the most basic information - social media links, the charity number, and the contact details.
+These last in particular are important for the user to have another means of contacting Handleigh Hall Trust other than the contact form, and also for knowing where Handleigh Hall is.
+Presenting the information here also allows the site owners to answer some very commonly-asked questions - namely, the address, phone number and email address - automatically.

+* ### Social media links in the footer -
+    * These allow a user to quickly move to other sites where they can learn more about Handleigh Hall and interact with the organisation.
+For the site owners, this increased interaction is another chance to turn interaction into ticket sales.

+## Features left to implement

+* ### Booking form payment page -
+    * The booking form currently has no payment options as I have not yet learned how to do this.
+This would not change the form as it currently exists.
+Once the user has completed the first page of the booking form, they would click the "proceed to payment" button and be taken to a new form to finish the transaction.

 ## Template